Table of Contents

 Field Description

-info - search Information about the Search, including the processed query, and links to re-run and re-score Searches
+info - search Search metadata, processed query, re-run links, and re-score links.

 Sample Data Sets